-Without fail, every customer we've worked with, every brand we've worked with, has been a little surprised when they've opened up the curtain and realized the mix of different demographics that exists within their top 10% of their customer base.
+Without fail, every customer we've worked with, every brand we've worked with, has been a little surprised when they've opened up the curtain and realized the mix of different demographics that exists within the top 10% of their customer base.

-First things first, when you start with behavioral data, you're just starting with the thing that matters the most, which is I'm starting knowing that these people are connecting with my brand.
+First things first, when you start with behavioral data, you're just starting with the thing that matters the most, which is: I'm starting knowing that these people are connecting with my brand.
 Now, let me learn more about them.

 It's actually much more powerful.
 This is empirical, not just theoretical, to say "Actually I'm going to find the crop of customers that are spending a lot in these categories."
 Then go find more people like that to acquire into the brand.
 The demographic stuff, another way to word it is like, it's a proxy, based on your intuition of what you think matters.
 You can skip all that crap and just go straight to the core.
 These are my best shoppers.
 Go find more like them, please.
 I mean that's the benefit of the behavioral lookalikes.